lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Users can also create several sets of `FeaturesOfInterest` object and store them in a `FoICollection`.

-It is also worthly of note that it is possible to search for a specific protein of interest by `featureNames` or using any identifying information found in the `fData` columns by using the search box on the `pRolocVis` application part of the package (see section on interactive
+It is also worthy of note that it is possible to search for a specific protein of interest by `featureNames` or using any identifying information found in the `fData` columns by using the search box on the `pRolocVis` application part of the package (see section on interactive